-Instructor: Jason Losh, Ph.D. jlosh@omega.uta.edu Office Hours are after 6:50pm MW outside 108NH or in 148NH.
-E-mail is the guickest method of contacting me on non-class days.
+Instructor: Jason Losh, Ph.D. jlosh@uta.edu Office Hours are after 6:50pm MW outside the class room E-mail is the guickest method of contacting me on non-class days.

 Textbook:

 No textbook will be required for this course.
 Extensive references, datasheets, application notes, and class notes will be provided on the course web site at http://omega.uta.edu/~jlosh/.